 - Track current and potential foundation and corporate funders to ensure timely, appropriate, and targeted solicitation and follow up;

-- Ensure donor database records are up-to-date, and, with support of the Director of Institutional Giving, aid in preparation of analytical reports to measure progress toward fundraising goals;
+- Ensure donor database records are up-to-date, and, with support of the Director of Institutional Giving, aid in preparation of calendars and analytical reports to measure progress toward fundraising goals;

-- Assist Museum leadership with production of collateral materials, Board reporting, and project management as needed;
+- Assist Museum leadership with the production of collateral materials, Board reporting, and project management as needed;

 - Represent the Museum and interact with all levels of the organization and donors; and